Cedric James

-Cedric James (born March 19, 1979 in Fort Worth, Texas) is a former American football wide receiver in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys and New England Patriots.
+Cedric James (born March 19, 1979) is an American former professional football wide receiver in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys, and New England Patriots.
 He played college football at Texas Christian University.

-Early years
+Early life

 James attended Kennedale High School, where he was a two-time All-District 11-3A selection, registering in his senior season 27 receptions for 678 yards (25.11-yards per reception), 11 touchdowns and 10 carries for 155 yards (15.50 yards per attempt).
 He graduated in 1997.

 College career

 James accepted a football scholarship from Texas Christian University, where he played in a run oriented offense built around future College Football Hall of Famer LaDainian Tomlinson.
 As a true freshman, he appeared in 10 games, making 4 receptions for 51 yards.
 As a sophomore, he recorded 13 receptions (third on the team) for 167 yards (fourth on the team) and was the only wide receiver on the team to catch a touchdown pass.